 12) Only owners of pets who are scheduled for a drop-off, or who get admitted to the hospital, may leave the premises after their pet is checked in.
 If your pet is here for a regular appointment, we ask that you remain in the parking lot until your pet is done and ready to go home.
 Owners who leave the premises slow our process down.
 Animals left with us have to be put in a cage while we wait for their owners to return, and a "cage-use" fee will be added to the pet's invoice for the day.

 We would like to remind everyone that currently it is not believed that pets are passing COVID-19 to other animals or to their owners.

-Things are changing on a daily basis, with new information coming out on COVID-19 each day.
+Things are changing on a regular basis, with new information coming out on COVID-19 each day.
 We'll do our best to stay on top of how COVID-19 will effect our staff, clients, and patients, and we'll make changes to how we provide service accordingly.

 We offer Laser Therapy!